 We will continue to focus on prudent capital management and robust cash break-even levels for our fleet in combination with quality and cost efficient operations.
-We expect the freight market to continue to be cyclical, volatile and seasonal and with part of our fleet with spot market exposure, this could impact our results by increasing the volatility in our revenues.
+We expect the freight market to continue to be cyclical, volatile and seasonal and given our significant spot market exposure, this could impact our results by increasing the volatility in our revenues.